-The District Equity and Inclusivity Committee's purpose is to identify the offices and areas of the college responsible for implementing the goals of the Diversity Task Force Plan and Student Equity Plan, set up timelines for implementation, and determine the mechanisms by which we will evaluate the progress.
+The District's Diversity, Equity and Inclusion Committee's purpose is to identify the offices and areas of the college responsible for implementing the goals of the Diversity Task Force Plan and Student Equity Plan, set up timelines for implementation, and determine the mechanisms by which we will evaluate the progress.

-The members of the committee is composed primarily of employees in specified positions whose job duties provide them the ability to deal directly with major aspects of the Diversity Task Force and Student Equity Plans.
+The members of the committee are composed primarily of employees in specified positions whose job duties provide them the ability to deal directly with major aspects of the Diversity Task Force and Student Equity Plans.
 This will ensure that the people on this committee have experience and engagement in diversity issues as well as the authority to implement the goals of the plan.
-The committee will also include two members of the community.
+The committee will also include two community members.

 Bias Incident Team Coordinator: Damien Sandoval